Tri-Counties Genealogy & History by Joyce M. Tice

 PARDEE - MILLS

-Lois P. Age 85, of Elmira, passed away after a lengthy illness Sunday, January 15, 2006, at the Chemung Co.
+Lois P. Age 85, of Elmira, died after a lengthy illness Sunday, January 15, 2006, at the Chemung Co.
 Nursing Facility.
 Lois is survived by her husband of over 49 years, John W. Mills II; daughter, Holly Mills of Frisco, TX; sons and daughters-in-law, Lindsay and Karen Mills of Elmira, NY, John and Marcia Mills III of Minneapolis, MN; grandchildren, Ashleigh Mills and Jason Mills.
 Lois was also predeceased by her brother, Grant Pardee.
 Lois was born July 14, 1920 in Buffalo, NY, the daughter of the late Albert and Maude (Lindsay) Pardee.
 Working for Aramco, Lois traveled extensively throughout the entire Middle East and Europe.
 While there, she met and married her future husband, John Mills II in Beirut, Lebanon, and also was married there on May 12, 1956.
 She was retired from the Elmira City School District, having worked in the Guidance Office at Elmira Free Academy.
 Lois was also a member of the Daughters of the American Revolution.
 She was a devoted wife, mother and a special grandmother.
 Family and friends are invited to call at the Barber Funeral Home, 413 So.
 Main St., Horseheads, on Wed., January 18, 2006, from 4-6:00 p.m., with her service to follow there at 6:00 p.m. with the Rev. Dennis Christiansen officiating.
 Interment will take place in Woodlawn Cemetery at the convenience of her family.
 Those wishing may express their sympathy with memorials to the Notre Dame Convent House, 1400 Maple Ave., Elmira, NY 14904, or the Salvation Army, PO Box 293, 414 Lake St., Elmira, NY 14902-0293.
 Special Thanks to Sr. Mary Ann Sliwa and the various doctors, nurses, aides and caregivers of the Chemung Co.
 Nursing Facility for their compassion, care and countless hours making our mother's stay dignified and comfortable.
 Thank you most sincerely.

 PARK III Thomas C.